-At first, plants may appear that they are just suffering from a cultural mistake or lack of fertilizer.
-However, with cultural mistakes, the pattern is more uniform than with plants suffering from a disease where the overall pattern is more random.
-Infected plants in a plug tray will often be uneven in height.
-Roots and lower stems may be shriveled, dark-brown to black in color and under-developed.
+At first, plants may appear that they are just suffering from an abiotic disorder or lack of fertilizer; however, with abiotic disorders or cultural mistakes, the pattern is more uniform.
+Roots and lower stems may be shriveled, dark-brown to black in color, and underdeveloped.
+Plants may be uneven in height.